DataDog/hiring-engineers/answers.md

 ![picture](./img/5.png)
 ![picture](./img/6.png)

 Setting the timeboard to show the time frame of the past 5 minutes is simple.
-I hovered the curser and selected the 5 minute time frame and emailed myself the snapshot to mysel.
+I hovered the cursor and selected the 5 minute time frame and emailed myself the snapshot to myself.

 This is what my 5 minute timeboard look liked